Learning to paint with acrylics is an ongoing process. Mastering new acrylic painting techniques opens the door to a varied portfolio of artwork.

 Detailing

-To get fine thin lines such as for eyelashes, tiny flowers or trees or lines on a sail boat you need a small, fine detail brush.
+To get fine thin, fine lines such as for eyelashes, tiny flowers, trees, or lines on a sailboat you need a small, fine detail brush.

 It is easier to paint details with paint that has been thinned to an inky consistency.
-It flows better off the brush and gives a more consistent line.
+It flows better off the brush and gives a more consistent line and better control when painting small details.

-I use the shorter haired detail brushes for tiny dots of color such as a twinkle in an eye.
+I use shorter-haired detail brushes for tiny dots of color such as a twinkle in an eye or for shorter strokes like rain.

 Using detail brushes also take a bit of practice.
 A light touch will give you a fine line.
 The harder you press the thicker the line.